ErHaWeb/sitepackage/Resources/Public/Scss/README.md

 # Resources/Public/Scss/

-Any SCSS files to be compiled to CSS files
+Any SCSS files to be compiled to CSS files (used by gulp)